Cyberfort MDR overview

-68.5% of businesses worldwide were victims of ransomware attacks in 2021.
-And a significant number of these businesses were forced to pay out a sum agreeable to the attackers because they’d not prepared and protected their systems proactively.
+72.7% of businesses worldwide have been victims of ransomware attacks so far in 2023* And a significant number of these businesses were forced to pay out a sum agreeable to the attackers because they’d not prepared and protected their systems proactively.
 A ransomware attack, when it’s too late, is obvious.
 When your systems have been suitably tallied and the encryption process is triggered, everything is shut off.
 You’re supposed to know that you’ve got ransomware – but this only happens once the ransomware crew has decided it’s time.
 Typically, actors spend 13 days inside a compromised network before deploying the encryption process.

 If you don’t have adequate protection, then, how do you know that you’re not at this moment having all of your most valuable data, assets, and backups explored for maximum impact?

 And not all forms of breach end up being for the ransom.
 If, for example, you’re a government agency, then malware could be designed to silently copy your sensitive data in order to sell it on or release it for reputation damage.

 Moreover, not everyone engaged in cybercrime is doing so for the direct money.
 Breaches to a system can also be from hacktivists, disgruntled employees, or even state sponsored actors gathering intelligence on rival states.